kohsuke/spark/docs/monitoring.md

   - sourceCodeSize (histogram)

 - namespace=executorPlugin
-  - This allows to introduce metrics defined by user-supplied code, using the executor plugin infrastructure.
+  - Optional namespace.
+The metrics in this mnamespace are defined by user-supplied code, when configured by using the Spark executor plugin infrastructure.
-  It is configured using `spark.executor.metrics.plugins`
+  See also the configuration parameter `spark.executor.plugins`

 ### Source = JVM Source
 Notes: